8shashank/dropbox_clone/REVIEW.md

 *Provide a list of 5+ aspects of the code that should be improved.
 Each suggestion for improvement should be accompanied by a GitHub pull request on the reviewee's submission repo that shows how to perform the suggested refactoring.
 If the change is so substantial that it is "rewriting" the solution, break it down into a series of refactorings that build on each other to improve the solution (each refactoring committed separately and submitted as a pull request with a thorough explanation).*

 1. Printing the files that are being synced every second clutters the console log.
+2. Change the for-in to a regular for loop.
+The for-in should be used to iterate through properties of an object, not through elements of an array.